zhanghanduo/stereo_semantic_mapping/Readme.md

 ## Stereo vision based obstacle mapping

+** Don't star, this is not my active repo!** Currently it is under a private repository.

 Original plan is to merge the two inputs of obstacle bounding boxes and generate a optimized obstacle cubicle map.

 First try to reproduce the result of paper: `Stereo Vision-based Semantic 3D Object and Ego-motion Tracking for Autonomous Driving` of ECCV 2018.